Excise duty on energy

 Legal guidance in Swedish about reviews relating to excise duty on energy:

-Omprövningsbestämmelser, skatt på energi (Rättslig vägledning, in Swedish) External link.
+Omprövningsbestämmelser, skatt på energi (Legal guidance, in Swedish)

 When the Swedish Tax Agency reaches a decision on deductions or refunds relating to excise duty on electricity and fuel for certain areas of use, the EU regulations on government support apply.
 To qualify for government support, the recipient must fulfil all the necessary requirements.
 They must not be in financial difficulties, for example.